2Accommodation options for your first few nights in Australia

 There are quite a few options for your first few days in Australia:

-• Hotels: a pricier option, especially considering you will have to eat out since you won’t have access to a kitchen.
+• Hotels: a pricier option, especially considering you will have to eat out if you don’t have access to a kitchen.

-• Rooms or apartments for rent through online marketplaces like Airbnb: this is a smart choice for couples who are likely to spend less than they would on two dorm beds in a hostel.
-Book early for good deals and location.
+• Rooms or apartments for rent through online marketplaces like Airbnb: this is a smart choice for couples or groups especially, who are likely to spend less than they would on a private room in a hostel.
+Book early for better choice.
+Booking a longer stay often leads to greater discounts.

-• Hostels: reasonably priced, often ideally located, they are the best place to meet people and make your money go further.
+• Hostels: reasonably priced, often plenty of choice for good locations, they are the a place to meet other backpackers, and you can make your money go further than staying in expensive hotels.

 • Couchsurfing: a free option, if you can find a host willing to let you sleep on the couch or in a spare bedroom.
 Read Couchsurfing abroad for more info.